Breast Reconstruction After Mastectomy

 Midsota Breast Reconstruction Patient Reviews

 Read what patients are saying about their breast reconstruction surgery at Midsota Plastic Surgeons.CONTACT US TODAY!

 Our goal at Midsota Plastic Surgeons is for you to walk out our doors feeling refreshed and more confident than when you walked in.
 Our dedicated team of Minnesota plastic surgeons and caring staff put your safety first and will work closely with you on your journey to your new self.
-For more information on any of our procedures, or to schedule a private consultation, please give us a call at one of our locations in St. Cloud, Alexandria, Brainerd, or Pequot Lakes, Minnesota.
+For more information on any of our procedures, or to schedule a private consultation, please give us a call at one of our locations in St. Cloud, Alexandria, Brainerd or Minnesota.